hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 #### Deletion of 'orphaned' Reviews when linked Album is deleted:

+`albums.js` controller updated: attempting this all in a single function was not working - successful response being sent but no deletion actually happening.
+Solution came in the form of separate nested functions: the original `album_delete` functions finds the Album by `id`, the first nested function then finds and deletes the reviews referenced in the found album, then the second nested function deletes the found album.

 ## Main Features & Fixes before rehost:
 **In bold if done.**